vinayplusj/vinayplusj/README.md

 This GitHub profile is focused on practical analytics work:
 - analytics engineering and transformation patterns
 - public data pipelines and visualisation projects
-- portfolio work that shows structured problem solving and technical depth
+- portfolio work to demonstrate structured problem solving and technical depth

 ## Links
 - [LinkedIn](https://www.linkedin.com/in/vinayplusj/)